ewired/gjs-guide/docs/guides/gtk/gtk-tutorial/04-running-gtk.md

 #!/usr/bin/sh
 ```

-This statement is called a shebang, you can read more about it [here]().
+This statement is called a shebang.

 ```js{3}
 #!/usr/bin/gjs